valr300/OSPaypalIpn/README.md

 # Notes for installing the OSPaypalIpn

-The OSPaypalIpn allow validated Paypal Transaction Inworld OpenSimulator.
+The OSPaypalIpn allow validated Paypal Transaction Inworld (OpenSimulator).

 In short, it receive the IPN from Paypal, then a inworld script complete the process.
 This product can be found in OpenSim at the Valland Shop, see http://www.vallands.ca for more information.